TolinSimpson/Three64/src/docs/pages/runtime-archetypes.md

 - t.*: trait flags/values.
 - pool.size: integer count.
 - pool.prewarm: boolean.
+  - Prewarm is handled by the `Pool` component's scan; ensure a Pool is authored (or configured) to enable auto prewarm.
 - instKey: string for static instancing; or name tag "[inst=key]".